fiberseq/fiberseq-smk/README.md

 - [x] Make an extract tool
 - [ ] Add a sample tag to the bam header.
 - [ ] Add a pipeline version to the bam header (git commit).
+- [ ] Add env version to the output somewhere.
 - [x] Add primrose
 - [x] Add unknown case to end of fiber calls
 - [x] Add a ccs input option